 Silicone spray is typically seen as a lubricant for noisy door hinges.
-Still, this simple household product has many more uses that make it a necessary addition to a garage or workshop.
-When the temperatures begin to drop, you can also use silicone spray on car handles and hinges to protect against freezing or spray it in a rusted lock to loosen the internal mechanism, allowing you to turn the lock or at least recover a stuck key.
+But users can also use silicone spray on car handles and hinges to protect against freezing or spray it in a rusted lock to loosen the internal mechanism, allowing them to turn the lock or at least recover a stuck key.

-To find the best silicone spray for your purposes, consider whether you need a food-grade product or if you will use it outside of the kitchen.
-You should also determine whether you will be using the spray with fabric, metal, wood, plastic, or rubber so that you can choose a silicone spray with the ideal characteristics for your job.
-Start your search with some of the recommendations listed below.
+To find the best silicone spray for one’s intended purposes, it’s important to consider whether a food-grade product is necessary or if it will be used outside of the kitchen on fabric, metal, wood, plastic, or rubber surfaces.
+Our recommendations are listed below.

-- BEST OVERALL: Liquid Wrench M914 Silicone Spray
+- BEST OVERALL: WD-40 11-Ounce Quick-Drying Specialist Silicone

 - BEST FOR RUBBER: DuPont Teflon Silicone Lubricant